Budget-limited distribution learning in multifidelity problems: Distribution metrics and related results

 Our analysis in Section \ref{LR:analysis} relies on sharp convergence rates of one-dimensional empirical measures under the mean $W_p$ metric.
 Given i.i.d. samples of $\mu: Z_1, \ldots, Z_N$, the associated empirical measure is

+where $\delta_x$ denotes the Dirac mass at $x$.
 The question is to quantify the average convergence rate for $\E[W^p_p(\mu_N,\mu)]^{1/p}$ at fixed $N$.
 A comprehensive analysis quantifying $\E[W^p_p(\mu_N,\mu)]^{1/p}$ for fixed $N$ can be found in \cite{Bobkov_2019}.
 Here we only collect relevant results to be used later.

 \begin{Lemma}[\cite{Bobkov_2019}] Suppose $\mu$ is a Borel probability measure on $\R$ with finite $(2+\delta)$-th moment for some $\delta>0$, i.e., $\int |x|^{2+\delta}d\mu(x)<\infty$.
 Let $\mu_N$ be the empirical measure defined in \eqref{emp}.
 Then for every $N\geq 1$,